README

 func NewFakeClock() FakeClock

 NewFakeClock returns a FakeClock implementation which can be manually advanced through time for testing.
-The initial time of the FakeClock will be an arbitrary non-zero time.
+The initial time of the FakeClock will be the current system time.

 NewFakeClockAt returns a FakeClock initialised at the given time.Time.